rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-deploy-smart-contract.md

 - Geth
 - Remix - web tool, online

-To know how to prepare your system, the requirements are explained in detail in the tutorial: [using Geth attach to a RSK local node](https://developers.rsk.co/tutorials/geth-attach-local-node/).
+You will need to complete this tutorial before proceeding: [Using Geth attach to a RSK local node](/tutorials/geth-attach-local-node/).

 ## Run a RSK local node

 To run the node:

 ```shell
 java -cp <PATH-TO-THE-RSKJ-JAR> co.rsk.Start --regtest
 ```

 (Replace <PATH-TO-THE-RSKJ-JAR> with your path to the JAR file).

 Check the tutorial: [using Geth attach to a RSK local node](https://developers.rsk.co/tutorials/geth-attach-local-node/) for more details on how to do this.

 ## Connect with a RSK local node using Geth attach